 T-squares are generally made out of aluminum.
-Aluminum is preferred because of the light weight and resistance to rusting.
+Aluminum is preferred because of its lightweight and resistance to rusting.
 Since most drywall panels are 48 inches tall, standard size t-squares are 48 inches from top to bottom, though other lengths can be found.
-54 inch drywall sheets are sometimes used when hanging drywall in rooms with tall ceilings.
-This extra 6 inches prevents unnecessary seams if the ceiling is higher than 8 feet and less than 9 feet.
-When using 54 inch panels, a 48 inch t-square falls short so longer t-squares can be used however these longer t-squares are useless for cutting standard 4 foot sheets.
+54-inch drywall sheets are sometimes used when hanging drywall in rooms with tall ceilings.
+The increased width prevents unnecessary seams if the ceiling is higher than 8 feet and less than 9 feet.
+When using 54-inch panels, a 48-inch t-square falls short so longer t-squares can be used however these longer t-squares are useless for cutting standard 4-foot sheets.

 Another feature to look for is an adjustable height.
 As just mentioned, most t-squares are 48 inches tall to match drywall panels.
 Some have an adjustable screw where the two pieces of metal come together.
 This allows the crossbar of the t-square to slide vertically along the long edge and create a shorter t-square.
-For example if you have an already ripped panel 30 inches in width, a 48 inch t-square is difficult to use.
-An adjustable t-square can quickly be short end for this one cut and then returned to full height for other panels.
-Ideally, you would like a 54 inch tall adjustable t-square that can be used for cutting all sizes of drywall panels.
+For example, if you have an already ripped panel 30 inches in width, a 48-inch t-square is difficult to use.
+An adjustable t-square can quickly be the short end for this one cut and then returned to full height for other panels.
+Ideally, you would like a 54-inch tall adjustable t-square that can be used for cutting all sizes of drywall panels.

 A drywall t-square is primarily used to cut full sheets of drywall at right angles.
-However, a professional drywall hanger can use it in a few other useful ways.
-At times angle cuts are required to match vaulted ceilings or other architectural designs.
+However, a professional drywall hanger makes use of his t-square in other ways.
+At times, angle cuts are required to match vaulted ceilings or other architectural designs.
 The 90° angle of a t-square can be used as a reference on the wall against which to determine the proper angle cut.
-A drywall hangers ability to use this tool and calculate the intricate angles needed speak to his ability as a carpenter, including his math skills.
+A drywall hanger's ability to use this tool and calculate the intricate angles needed, speaks to his ability as a carpenter, including his math skills.

 Drywall t-squares are an essential tool for a drywall hanger.
 When buying a t-square look for one made of thicker metal and adjustable height.